-- 1. Schedule opponents. - Provide sufficient staff and security supervision for spectator control and game management. - 3.
-Provide opportunities for informing students and adult spectators of the rules, strategies, and penalties associated with various sports and activities.
+- 1. Schedule opponents. - 2.
+Provide sufficient staff and security supervision for spectator control and game management.

-- 4. Use competent public address announcers who will promote the fundamentals of sportsmanship. - 5.
+- 3. Provide opportunities for informing students and adult spectators of the rules, strategies, and penalties associated with various sports and activities. - 4.
+Use competent public address announcers who will promote the fundamentals of sportsmanship. - 5.
 Supervise and work closely with all coaches and sponsors. - 6.
 Encourage and enlist the support of student groups. - 7.
 Maintain a positive relationship with the media and keep them well-informed of the activities program. - 8.
 Have event staff and coaches' meetings which will inform, review, and discuss enforcement of policies. - 9.
 Make certain that all representative support groups conduct themselves in an appropriate manner. - 10.
-Monitor and provide direction for each event as it relates to crowd control. - 11.
+Monitor and provide directions for each event as it relates to crowd control. - 11.
 Ensure all student-athletes meet AIA eligibility requirements. - 12.
 Assign a responsible adult to greet the visiting team and show them to their dressing room; treat them as you would like to see your team treated. - 13.
 Schedule uniformed law enforcement officers to be on duty for all games, if past experience dictates. - 14.
 Encourage attendance of coaches at clinics and seminars. - 15.
 Provide for the safety and welfare of athletes. - 16.
 Evaluate all head coaches and review all assistant and volunteer coaches' evaluations in a timely and prudent manner. - 17.
-Involve head coaches in recruiting teachers/coaches to WUSD.
+Involve head coaches in recruiting teachers/coaches to WUSD. - 18.
+Establish and maintain a working relationship with the media and encourage their support.